stat545ubc-2024/assignment-b1-Eric-Xiang-/Assignment-B1-RMD-file.md

 **Working example:** I utilized the penguin data to provide example.
 The function first grouped the data by species and island.
-Then, it summarized the bill_length_mm in terms of mdian, mean and standard deviation(sd) for each group.
+Then, it summarized the bill_length_mm in terms of median, mean and standard deviation(sd) for each group.

 **Not working example:** .I provided a summ_vars that is not numeric to see if an error message appears.
 I observed that the expected error message appeared.

-I also provided with grouping variables not existed in the dataset and found the expected error message appeared reminding me that the grouping variable was not found in the dataset.
+I also provided with grouping variables not exist in the dataset and found the expected error message appeared reminding me that the grouping variable was not found in the dataset.